gmail unsubscribeemail managementproductivity

 Step 3: Enter filter criteria:

-• From: sender@example.com or @domain.com for entire domain
+• From: sender@example.com or @domain.com for an entire domain

 Step 4: Click "Create filter"